 This is where your role is so important.
 You get to step in and facilitate that bonding and prioritizing of precious time by offering your tangible support for life’s responsibilities.
-As you do this, move beyond statements “let me know if there is anything I can do” or “I am here for you and anything you need,” and actively advocate for parents by giving them the agency to ask for and accept help.
+As you do this, move beyond statements like; “let me know if there is anything I can do” or “I am here for you and anything you need,” and actively advocate for parents by giving them the agency to ask for and accept help.
 When you ask those open-ended questions or make generalized offers of support, you inadvertently put the burden on the grieving parents to clearly identify their needs.

-Friends and relatives, recognize that carrying a pregnancy to term despite a life-limiting diagnosis is physically, socially, logistically, and emotionally difficult.
+Recognize that carrying a pregnancy to term despite a life-limiting diagnosis is physically, socially, logistically, and emotionally difficult.
 Very few parents have the capacity to identify their needs, recognize the best person in their support network to meet those needs, and then reconcile with the idea of needing help to meet those needs.

 “Friends and relatives, you are the foundation of a parent’s network of support.
 While parents look to their medical professionals for knowledge and expertise, they lean on you for emotional and tangible support.
 As the network of support, you have been invited into something beautiful and broken.”

 In place of open-ended questions or generalized offers of support, offer specific, tangible support like bringing a meal on a specified day, offering to provide childcare to their other children, or helping with errands.
 There is so much power and permission when you change the conversation from theoretical support to clear, intentional, and specific support.
-You have built up a parent’s sense of agency, because they can discern if it is a need they have, trust that you genuinely mean your offer of support, and feel free to accept your offer.
+You have built up a parent’s sense of agency because they can discern if it is a need they have, trust that you genuinely mean your offer of support, and feel free to accept your offer.
 For ideas and more insight into tangibly supporting grieving parents, read our post found here.

 If you are a fellow grieving parent, you have likely experienced and identified needs specific to the loss of a pregnancy or infant.
-Your wisdom and experience is valuable, so reach out to the parents and ask if they need help with coordinating the funeral or cremation, navigating the expenses that come with this experience, specialized support designed to help them process the complex emotions that they will encounter, or any other needs you have identified.
+Your wisdom and experience is valuable, so reach out to the parents and ask if they need help with coordinating the funeral or cremation, navigating the expenses that come with this experience, specialized support designed to help them process the complex emotions that they will encounter or any other needs you have identified.

-In addition to providing parents with a sense of agency in regards to tangible needs and support, you have significant impact on parents’ emotional agency.
+In addition to providing parents with a sense of agency in regard to tangible needs and support, you have a significant impact on parents’ emotional agency.
 Outside of their significant other, you may be a parent’s most trusted confidant.
 When a grieving parent shares their emotions or experiences with you, know that that vulnerability is a gift.
 Grief shaming is a common thing that parents experience.
 The world holds many opinions about how grief should look, how long it should take, and even who has the right to grieve at all.
 Unfortunately, most, if not all, grieving parents have a story of a time they felt shamed for the intensity, display, or duration of their grief following diagnosis, throughout pregnancy, or after the loss of their child.

-Friends and relatives, when a grieving parent entrusts their emotions or experiences with you, handle them care and self-awareness.
-Your words and how you say them have impact.
+Friends and relatives, when a grieving parent entrusts their emotions or experiences with you, handle them with care and self-awareness.
+Your words and how you say them have an impact.
 How you make a parent feel in their most vulnerable moments has the power to build up or tear down their sense of emotional agency.
 Intentionally hold space for these hard emotions and validate the realities of their experiences.
-Meet these parents where they are at each step of the process without judgement or expectation.
+Meet these parents where they are at each step of the process without judgment or expectation.
 It is okay if communicating sensitively with grieving parents feels intimidating or new to you.
-Be gentle with yourself, acknowledge the limits of your experience and understanding, and seek insight and resources like our blog on communicating well with grieving parents, which you can find here.
+Be gentle with yourself, acknowledge the limits of your experience and understanding, and seek insight and resources like our article on communicating well with grieving parents, which you can find here.

 Agency- the ability or capacity a person has to act within a given environment or set of circumstances- is a determining factor in how well parents cope with a life-limiting prenatal diagnosis, process pregnancy continuation, survive the loss of their child, and learn to live life after loss.
 Parents’ sense of agency is shaped and influenced by relationships with medical professionals and their friends and relatives as well as through their own self-perceptions.